openwisp/django-swappable-models/README.md

  3. Use swappable models, together with `ForeignKeys` that read the swappable settings.

 This third approach is taken by Django to facilitate [swapping the auth.User model].
-Swapper extends this approach to apply to any model.
+The `auth.User` swappable code was implemented in a generic way that allows it to be used for any model.
+Although this capability is currently [undocumented] while any remaining issues are being sorted out, the it has proven to be very stable and useful in our experience.

+Swapper is essentially a simple API wrapper around this existing functionality.

 ## Real-World Example
 Swapper is used extensively in the [vera] extension to [wq.db].  vera provides [7 inter-related models], each of which can be swapped out for custom implementations.
 (Swapper actually started out as part of [wq.db.patterns], but was extracted for more general-purpose use.)